School of Law, University of Mumbai

 The School of Law, University of Mumbai is a public institution for undergraduate legal education in India.
 It is established under Department of Law, University of Mumbai and is situated at the University of Mumbai, Thane Sub Campus, Thane, Mumbai.
-The college is the one of the two law colleges in Mumbai University to offer B.B.A. - LL.B.
+The college is one of the two law colleges in Mumbai University to offer B.B.A. - LL.B.
 Course, the other being University of Mumbai Law Academy.
 School of Law is a University administered Institution.
 The Campus also houses Institute of Distance & Open Learning and Management courses.

 Admissions

 Admissions to undergraduate courses happen through the Maharashtra Law CET.
 Maharashtra.
 It is conducted every year for the admission in undergraduate Legal Courses by Maharashtra Government.